cleifwork/GCONNECT/docs/readme.txt

         0.2.3  Execute below ONLY IF "http-server" is not working 0.2.3.1  (BROWSER) Empty cache & hard reload page (dev tools, ctrl + right click)

+        0.2.4  Execute below ONLY IF voucher is not displaying 0.2.4.1  Restart browser or restart PC

    0.3  Install the following libraries in via CMD
 	    0.3.1  pip install customtkinter